bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 - Produces higher quality and more stable images
 - Supports upscaling in addition to anti-aliasing, leading to much cheaper render times, particularly when used with GPU-heavy features like Bevy Solari
 - Requires a NVIDIA RTX GPU
-- Currently requires running via the Vulkan backend on Windows/Linux (no macOS, web, or mobile support)
+- Currently requires running via the Vulkan backend on Windows/Linux (no DirectX, macOS, web, or mobile support)

 To use DLSS in your app: